Managing Type 1 Diabetes

-At least 2 times a year, your health care provider will check your hemoglobin A1C.
+At least two times a year, your healthcare provider will check your hemoglobin A1C.
 This blood test shows how well you have been controlling your blood sugar over 2 to 3 months.
-The results help your health care provider manage your diabetes.
+The results help your healthcare provider manage your diabetes.

 You will also have other lab tests.
 For example, to check for kidney problems and abnormal cholesterol levels.

 Smoking.
 If you smoke, you must quit.
 Smoking increases the chance that you will develop complications from diabetes.
 Ask your healthcare provider about ways to quit.

 Vaccines.
 Get a yearly flu shot.
 And, ask your healthcare provider about vaccines to prevent pneumonia and hepatitis B.

 Most people have challenges throughout their lives.
 Living with diabetes, or any serious condition, can increase your stress and make you feel a lot of different emotions.
 In diabetes, feeling stressed or depressed can actually affect your blood sugar levels.

 If you are having trouble dealing with diabetes, tell your healthcare provider.
 He or she can help or refer you to other healthcare providers or programs.